If you are an introvert, thinking that you are not that successful at work, I understand you!

-So, it best to dive deep into the rabbit hole, read the following books and understand it.
+So, it is best to dive deep into the rabbit hole, read the following books, and understand it.

 I recommend reading all three of these books in the above order.
 There are gazillion different books for introverts and on communication.
 Still, these are my top 3 picks.

-While being introverted is hard in an extroverted society, always remember not becoming someone you are not.
+While being introverted is hard in an extroverted society, always remember not to become someone you are not.
 However, using a few tips and tricks to communicate and connect to people can be highly beneficial and help you immensely at work.

 Maya Angelou said, “Nothing can dim the light that shines from within.”

 Believe in yourself and give your best.
-And as I already mentioned, “Nothing can stop introverts from performing exceptionally at work except themselves.”
+And as I’ve already mentioned, “Nothing can stop introverts from performing exceptionally at work except themselves.”